Campaign of the Month: October 2017

 The player should always rationalize how the character came to possess their Backgrounds, as well as what they represent.
 Who are your Allies?
 Why does your Mentor support you?
 Where did you meet your Retainers?
 What investments do you possess that yield your four dots in Resources?
 You don’t have to do all of that at first—but be ready with an answer when the Storyteller asks during play, or be ready to suggest an answer that ties into the ongoing storyline.

 Flaws are the inverse of Merits and Backgrounds, and cause ongoing problems for the character, such as a supernatural curse, a group of enemies who plot your death, or a dark secret you wish you’d never learned.
-Flaws don’t have dot ratings: instead, you gain 1 Willpower whenever a Flaw makes you fail a dice roll or otherwise makes your character’s life harder.
+Flaws don’t have dot ratings: instead, you gain 1 Story Point whenever a Flaw makes you fail a dice roll or otherwise makes your character’s life harder.

 You indulge in one or more old-fashioned behaviors, such as wearing anachronistic dress or using old-fashioned language.
 These behaviors may be comforting to you, but stand out to vampire hunters.